 1998 Ernie George, Palm Beach County PBA, elected president.

-PBA proposed legislation passed the Heart and Lung Law.
-Providing that any condition or impairment of health caused by tuberculosis, heart disease, or hypertension resulting in total or partial disability shall be presumed to have been accidental and to have been sufof duty.
+PBA proposed legislation passed creating the Heart and Lung Law.
+Providing that any condition or impairment of health caused by tuberculosis, heart disease, or hypertension resulting in total or partial disability shall be presumed to have been accidental and to have been suffered in the line of duty.
 In 2002, coverage was extended to all state and local law enforcement and correctional officers.

 2000 PBA proposed legislation created the Law Enforcement and Correctional Officers Bill of Rights.
 Allowing officers to see all statements made by complainants and witnesses prior to any disciplinary proceeding.